CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 ### Proposed Solution: Drawbacks
 [Proposed Solution: Drawbacks]: #proposed-solution-drawbacks

+This adds time to the deployment, currently estimated at 10-12 minutes total.

 This makes the Jenkins deployment more complicated and adds another failure mode.